Queenstown Property Still Hot, Despite Foreign Buyer Ban

 “We recently had a property in Lake Hayes sell in seven days - 43 people went through in the first open home with nine interested parties, and we still have more people who are looking for the same type of family home”.

-The first twelve months in Queenstown have been busy - and it is one of our fastest growing franchises, according to Sam McIntyre.
+The first twelve months in Queenstown have been busy - and it is one of our fastest growing franchises.

 There’s no doubt it’s one of the most desirable places to live in New Zealand - and fees for real estate agents are amongst the highest in New Zealand.
 We are totally committed to Queenstown, especially when it comes to offering fairer fees and a better deal to sellers”.